 People often underestimate the danger of such situations.
 Some password stealer attacks are targeted at a specific person, intending to get his sensitive credentials.
 Meanwhile, your account may be involved in a spamming campaign after the login and password-stealing with the help of this virus.

 Besides the identity loss and possible leakage of some essential data, you may also suffer reputation problems.
-No one can restrict cyber burglars from posting fake information or fake claims that will surely tarnish your reputation.
+No one can restrict cyber burglars from posting fake information or false claims that will tarnish your reputation.
 You could spectate such a situation a year ago.
 A group of cybercriminals accessed the Twitter employee account with the password stealer.
 Then, crooks wrote a message from a chain of celebrities’ accounts.
 In those messages, fraudsters offered to take part in cryptocurrency giveaways, hiding under the names of Bill Gates, Elon Musk, Jeff Bezos, and other well-known personalities.
 That employee whose account was used to commit a 100k+ fraud was fired less than a week later.
 Still thinking it is not dangerous?

 How it works?